Student Fellowships and Awards

 For PhD students interested in careers related to marine ecosystem and population dynamics, with a focus on modeling and managing systems of living marine resources; OR economics of the conservation and management of living marine resources.
-Recipients work with a mentor from NOAA Fisheries.
+Fellows work with a mentor from NOAA Fisheries.
 Applicants must be U.S. citizens and currently enrolled as a PhD student.

 Kathryn E. and John P. Doyle Scholarship

 This scholarship supports female graduate and undergraduate students pursuing a degree in science and attending the University of Alaska Fairbanks.
 The scholarship was created by John Doyle in honor of his wife Kathryn and the commitment to women in science that they both shared.
 Doyle was an assistant director of Alaska Sea Grant, after helping establish and lead the Marine Advisory Program at the University of Alaska in the late 1960s.
 Learn more about the Doyle Scholarship.